gazebo-tooling/release-tools/source-repo-scripts/README.md

 The script auto-calculates the next version from the latest `Changelog.md`
 entry: it bumps the minor version when any entry is `feat`, otherwise it bumps the patch version.
-Entries using the breaking marker (`!`) are currently rejected with an explicit error because automatic major-version bumping is not implemented.
+Entries using the breaking marker (`!`) are rejected because the script does not support major-version bumps; such releases must be handled manually.

 ### Release summary